Elucidating Galaxy Assembly Bias in SDSS: Data and Simulations

-The ELUCID simulation reconstructs the density field of the nearby Universe using the SDSS DR7 group catalog of \citet{Yang_et_al_2007}\footnote{For a detailed description of the group finding algorithm see \citet{Yang_et_al_2005}.} and the Hamiltonian Markov Chain~(HMC) Monte Carlo with Particle Mesh~(PM) dynamics algorithm of \citet{Wang_ELUCIDI_et_al_2014}.
+The ELUCID simulation reconstructs the density field of the nearby Universe using the SDSS DR7 group catalog of Yang et al.\ \cite{Yang_et_al_2007}\footnote{For a detailed description of the group finding algorithm see \cite{Yang_et_al_2005}.} and the Hamiltonian Markov Chain~(HMC) Monte Carlo with Particle Mesh~(PM) dynamics algorithm of Wang et al.\ \cite{Wang_ELUCIDI_et_al_2014}.
 The reconstruction was performed between $z{=}0.01$ and $0.12$, where the group catalog is roughly volume-complete above $M_h{=}10^{12} \; h^{-1} \; \Msun$.
-Following \citet{Wang_et_al_2009b}, the redshift space distortions were statistically removed to estimate the real space distances to the groups.
+Following Wang et al.\ \cite{Wang_et_al_2009b}, the redshift space distortions were statistically removed to estimate the real space distances to the groups.
 To reconstruct the present-day dark matter density field from the galaxy groups, ELUCID employed a halo-domain reconstruction method which partitions the local volume into a set of domains such that each domain contains exactly one halo and every point within the domain is closer to its halo than to any other using the distance metric $r / R_h$ where $R_h$ is the virial radius of the domain halo.
 Subsequently, pre-computed simulated halo-matter profiles are used to produce a density profile within each domain based on the mass of the domain halo.
-Finally, the HMC+PM method of \citet{Wang_ELUCIDI_et_al_2014} is applied to this present-day density field to reconstruct the initial density field at $z_\mathrm{ini} = 100$, which is then evolved to $z = 0$ using L-GADGET, a memory optimized version of GADGET-2 \citep{Springel_GADGET2_2005}.
+Finally, the HMC+PM method of Wang et al.\ \cite{Wang_ELUCIDI_et_al_2014} is applied to this present-day density field to reconstruct the initial density field at $z_\mathrm{ini} = 100$, which is then evolved to $z = 0$ using L-GADGET, a memory optimized version of GADGET-2 \cite{Springel_GADGET2_2005}.